 Aug 2012-present: Software Engineer, Oblong Industries

-- Automated continuous integration for Linux using Buildbot
+- Automated continuous integration for Linux, MacOSX, and Windows using Buildbot;

 June-July 2012: Software Engineer/Consultant, Tanner Research

 Short, targeted gig to help port their CAD application to 64 bit Linux using

 - Helped port Google Chrome's networking to Linux/Mac OS X using libevent

 - Helped port Google Picasa to Linux using Wine